kurdoa/Orviel_SB-FPad/README.md

 * The input field to be active
 * `Ctrl+A` to select all
 * Paste to be permitted
+* The target application's input field must have focus when sending

 The following applications do not meet these requirements and are **not supported**.